MuslimMehdi/MuslimMehdi/README.md

 - 👋 Hi, I’m @MuslimMehdi
-- 👀 I’m interested in Machine Learning and in making my own programming language
+- 👀 I’m interested in Machine Learning and in making my own stuff aka a diy-er
-- 🌱 I’m currently learning Python (ML ,AI, DL and Data sciene)
+- 🌱 I’m currently learning Python (ML ,AI, DL and Data sciene etc)
 - 💞️ I’m looking to collaborate on make a programming language which can also do AI development
 - 📫 reach me through my email muslimmehdi17971@gmail.com